 - Free bus to take riders from the Civic Center to downtown Traverse City

 All routes below are tentative and may undergo changes.
 Final Routes will be identified with the word “FINAL” in the title of the route as we progress over the coming months.

-Michigander jerseys are now for sale!
+Michigander jerseys will be for sale!
 They will only be sold via the Primal Store.

 Preparing for the Michigander